codio/knowledge/source/instructors/setupcourses/add-remove-students.rst

 3. Click on the **Add test students** button.
 You will now see three test students displayed on the **Students** page for the course.
 4. Now that you have added test students, you are able to log in as one of the test students by pressing the **Login as** button.
 Please note that this is only available for the special test student accounts.

  ..
-Note:: When logged in as a test student, you will see a bar on the top of the window letting you know you are logged in as a test student.
-You can switch back to your main teacher account by selecting **Switch back to teachers account**.
+Note:: When logged in as a test student, you will see a bar at the top of the window indicating you are logged in as a test student.
+You can switch back to your main teacher account by selecting **Switch back to teacher's account**.

 Remove Students
 ---------------